KnowledgeAnywhere/FortunaSDK/README.md

 ## Installation and Getting Started

-- You will need Audience and Secret keys for authorization.
+* You will need Audience and Secret keys for authorization.
 These can be obtained by going to into the admin panel for your LMS and navigating to Site > External API keys.
-- run the cmd `npm i fortunasdk --save` to get the package.
+* run the cmd `npm i fortunasdk --save` to get the package.
-- The SDK expects the constants `FORTUNA_AUDIENCE`, `FORTUNA_SECRET` & `FORTUNA_API_URL` to be present as process variables.
+* The SDK expects the constants `LMS_AUDIENCE`, `LMS_SECRET` & `LMS_API_URL` to be present as process variables.
 The easiest way to accomplish this is to use an .env file that is loaded via [Foreman](https://www.npmjs.com/package/foreman) or [dotenv](https://www.npmjs.com/package/dotenv).

 ## Usage

-- Placeholder usage.
+* Refer to [Documentation](https://knowledgeanywhere.github.io/FortunaSDK/) to see available method calls.
+* All methods. return a promise and are async/await friendly.

 ## Issues

-- Bugs related to the SDK should be filed under this Github Repository.
+* Bugs related to the SDK should be filed under this Github Repository.
 Be sure to include your Node version and any relevant error information.
-- Issues with the Fortuna API itself should be emailed to support@knowledgeanywhere.com
+* Issues with the Fortuna API itself should be emailed to support@knowledgeanywhere.com

 ## Contributing

-- Clone repo onto your machine
+* Clone repo onto your machine
-- Create a .env file with `FORTUNA_AUDIENCE`, `FORTUNA_SECRET` keys.
-Fill in `FORTUNA_AUDIENCE` and `FORTUNA_SECRET` from the values that are attained in the Fortuna admin.
+* Create a .env file with `LMS_AUDIENCE`, `LMS_SECRET` keys.
+Fill in `LMS0_AUDIENCE` and `LMS_SECRET` from the values that are attained in the admin section of your LMS under the Site Menu.
 Set environment to `stage`.
-- Run `npm install`
+* Run `npm install`
-- To run tests run `npm tests`
+* To run tests run `npm tests`

 To update documentation, run `npm run-script generate-docs`

 ### Debugging in VS Code

 The recommended editor for working on the FortunaSDK is Visual Studio code, which is has a debug configuration already setup.
 In the specs folder, modify the file `manual-tests.js` to run through the code you desire to debug.
 When you're ready, select the "debug" icon in the pane and click "launch program" and it will hit any breakpoints you set.

 See also: [Visual Studio Code - Debugger Documentation](https://code.visualstudio.com/docs/editor/debugging#_launch-configurations)